 We are proud of our Catholic school and its links with the Catholic community in the area.
 Christ is placed at the centre of all we do through the prayer life of the school, charity work and teaching Christian values.
 Over 50 years of successful teaching and learning in Coventry our core values remain to support young people as they:

 Mass is celebrated every week in the chapel by our school chaplain, Fr.
 George Bennett and staff and students are encouraged to attend.
-Each year group celebrates Mass regularly and the seasons of the Church are marked by liturgies led by our lay chaplain.
+Each year group celebrates Mass regularly and the seasons of the Church are marked by liturgies led by our Lay Chaplain.

 During Advent and Lent, students are offered the opportunity to receive the sacrament of reconciliation and during these seasons students are invited to participate in acts of charity.

 Each term Cardinal Wiseman students lead Mass in one of the three parishes close to the school and prayers are said daily in tutor groups and assemblies.
-Students have the opportunity to lead worship by planning and delivering an assembly for their peers and through membership of the chaplaincy team.
+Students have the opportunity to lead worship by planning and delivering an assembly for their peers and through membership of the Chaplaincy Team.

-Spiritual development of students is led by the RE department which enables students to learn in greater depth about the teachings of the Church in relation to philosophical and ethical questions alongside theological study.
+Spiritual development of students is led by the RE Department which enables students to learn in greater depth about the teachings of the Church in relation to philosophical and ethical questions alongside theological study.
 At least twice per half term, students take part in a short classroom based liturgy in RE lessons.